 - When you lower your prices, you devalue your product or service.
 You’re basically telling people, “It’s not worth $15, it’s only worth $10.
 We’ve been overcharging you all along.”

 What do you do when sales are sluggish and you want to offer a discount, but you don’t want to imply that your products and services are worth less by lowering the price?

 Enter the Concept of Adaptive Pricing

-Here’s the psychology behind the concept: Customers have different needs and place different values on the various aspects of your product and service (pricing being just one aspect of your offer).
+Here’s the psychology behind the concept: Customers have different needs, and place different values on the various aspects of your products and services — price being just one aspect they consider.

 For every customer who wants things as cheaply as possible, there are customers who demand extraordinary quality and are willing to pay for it.
 Just look at the different price/value levels of department stores (from Wal-Mart to Neiman Marcus) and you’ll see that there are huge ranges of quality, service, experience and price needs among customers.

 Don’t assume your customers want cheap prices and are willing to take a lower quality service or product in order to get the lowest prices.
 Price based on the value of what you’re offering, and on your branding strategy.
 Are you the Wal-Mart of your industry or the Neiman Marcus?
 (Or somewhere in between?)